Gambling in New Hampshire: Lottery

 Initially known as the New Hampshire Sweepstakes, the state's lottery began operation in 1964 and is the oldest lottery conducted by a U.S. state.
 New Hampshire offers scratch tickets and participates in multi-state lotteries such as Mega Millions and Powerball.
 Online sales began in September 2018.

 Sports betting

+Sports betting is offered in the state exclusively by DraftKings, on behalf of the New Hampshire Lottery.
+DraftKings accepts wagers online and through self-serve kiosks at four retail sportsbooks, located in Dover, Manchester, Seabrook, and Nashua, New Hampshire.

-Sports betting was legalized by the state in 2019; bets can be placed over the Internet, via mobile app, or at one of a limited number of facilities that have sports betting terminals.
-The first bet was placed on December 30, 2019, by Chris Sununu, the Governor of New Hampshire.
+Sports betting was legalized by the state in 2019.
+DraftKings was granted its exclusive contract later that year for a six-year period, based on its offer to give 51% of online revenue and 50% of retail revenue to the state.
+The first bet was placed on December 30, 2019, by Governor Chris Sununu.

 Parimutuel wagering

 The state allows parimutuel wagering on horse racing and greyhound racing.
 However, there are currently no active tracks in the state.

 Rockingham Park, a horse racing facility in Salem, operated from 1906 until 2009.
-Dog racing took place at several venues, including Hinsdale Greyhound Park, which closed in 2008, and Seabrook Greyhound Park, which ended live racing in 2009 while continuing to offer simulcast wagering of races at other locations.
+Dog racing took place at several venues, including Hinsdale Greyhound Park, which closed in 2008, and Seabrook Greyhound Park, which ended live racing in 2009.